Dan Pearson (garden designer): Career

-Television and radio career
+Television and radio

-Pearson has presented and appeared in several TV series on BBC2, Channel 4 and Channel 5.
+Pearson has presented and appeared in several TV series on BBC Two, Channel 4 and Channel 5.
 In 1992, he presented his first garden makeover programme, Garden Doctors.
 A book of the same name later followed the series.
 He presented Dan Pearson: Routes around the World on Channel 4, a six-part travel and horticultural series by Flashback Productions, in 1997.
 In 2001, the BBC filmed a 12-part series, A Year At Home Farm, in Northampton, for which Dan had been designing the gardens since 1987.
 A book later also followed the series.
-He appears occasionally on BBC's Gardeners' World, and also regularly talks on radio, including appearing on Front Row on BBC Radio 4 about the Royal Academy's 2016 exhibition 'Painting the Garden: Monet to Matisse'.
+He appears occasionally on BBC's Gardeners' World, and also regularly talks on radio, including appearing on Front Row on BBC Radio 4 about the Royal Academy's 2016 exhibition "Painting the Garden: Monet to Matisse".

 Writing

-Pearson has written for such newspapers as The Guardian, The Telegraph (during 2003–2006), and The Sunday Times on the subject of landscaping and home gardening.
+Pearson has written for The Guardian, The Telegraph (during 2003–2006) and The Sunday Times on the subject of landscaping and home gardening.
 He was the garden columnist for The Observer Magazine from 2006 to 2015.
 He sits on the editorial board of Gardens Illustrated magazine and also writes for Gardeners' World magazine.